leekirito/leekirito/README.md

 - 👋 Hi, I’m @leekirito
 - 👀 I’m interested in obviously programming,and game dev, both I'm still a beginner at.
-- 🌱 I’m currently learning C#, JAVA, and JS.
+- 🌱 I’m currently learning C#, python, and sql.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: leekirito363@gmail.com